misahub2023/Capsule-Vision-2024-Challenge/README.md

   - A link of their report on any open preprint server of their choice (ArXiv, Authorea, BioRxiv, Figshare etc) in the **BODY OF THE EMAIL**.
 The report should be in the latex format given [here](https://github.com/misahub2023/Capsule-Vision-2024-Challenge-/blob/main/Sample_report_format/Sample%20report%20for%20submission.zip).
-  - Generated excel sheet (in xlsx format) as an attachment.
+  - Generated Excel sheet of the predicted train, validation, and test dataset (in xlsx format) as an attachment.
     The format of the excel sheet should match the sample given [here](https://capsulevisionchallengesanitychecker.streamlit.app).
 Please use the sanity checker to validate your file before submission.
-    Any other format will **NOT** be accepted and will lead to disqualification.
+    Any other format will **NOT** be accepted and led to disqualification.
 - The github repository in public mode should contain the
 following:
   - Developed code for training, validation, and testing